This post may contain Amazon or other affiliate links. As an Amazon Associate I earn from qualifying purchases.

 You get 16 slices to the tart, so it definitely feeds a crowd.
 It also stays very nicely in the fridge for a few days.

-Before you skip right to the nutrition count I want to just take a pause and ask you to consider one thing for this Chocolate Almond Tart.
+Before you skip right to the nutrition count I want to just take a pause and ask you to consider one thing for this Easy Chocolate Almond Tart.
 Yes one slice of this tart has about 5g net carbs.

 If you are trying to reverse Type 2 diabetes or you are going for remarkable weight loss this dessert would not be my first choice in the beginning stages of your journey.
 However, once in maintenance and you are settled into a low carb life this dessert is absolutely at the top of my list.

 When I want something chocolatey I would much rather have a 5g-8g net carb slice of heaven than upwards of 70-100g net carbs per slice of the regular stuff.
 Some will say they’d rather have the real stuff, but not me.

 I’d go for the 5g net carb Kellie Kitchen version occasionally than to drown myself in all the sugar.
 And remember that the carb count of your Chocolate Tart will depend on how large of a slice of this tart you have.
 I hope that makes sense…

 Coconut flour can easily be subbed as this gives the crust a nice cookie texture.
 But…don’t use both in this recipe.
 You need the blend of almond flour with the coconut flour to balance out the moisture.